aaishahaslam/projects/project5/index.md

 ---
 # **US Flight Arrivals Forecasting ✈️**

-## **Question: Which time series model can better predict international flight arrivals from the US?**
+## **Question: Time series model that can better predict international flight arrivals from the US**

 ## Background